 Pascal Burgmer, University of Cologne: Anxious and Egocentric ... yet Empathic?
 The Differential Effects of Anxiety on Cognitive and Affective Mentalizing

 Abstract: Does being scared influence how we think and feel about the minds of others?
-Only few studies have addressed the impact of anxiety on cognitive perspective taking, and even fewer studies have looked at affective empathy.
+Only a few studies have addressed the impact of anxiety on cognitive perspective-taking, and even fewer studies have looked at affective empathy.
 To our knowledge, no study has explored whether and how anxiety might differentially influence cognitive versus affective facets of mentalizing.
 We propose four studies that test whether anxiety decreases cognitive mentalizing while it increases affective mentalizing.

 Andrew Geers, University of Toledo: Patient-Provider Interactions: Does Practitioner Race Matter?